 - Levels the overall stance

-- Makes room for slightly bigger tires
+- Makes room for slightly bigger tyres

 - Helps with off-road clearance in the front